alikureishy/ROBO-followme-project/README.md

 I started with an Adam optimizer but later settled on _Nadam_ based on input from fellow students on Slack.
 I did not however notice a substantial enough difference between the two.

+????

 #### Network Depth (# of encoding/decoding layers)

+I compared the performance of 2 network architectures, both of which passed the IoU metric, and I have outlined the results in the [Assessments](#assessments) section.

 Even with 5 layers and filters ranging in depth from 32 to 512, the network did not seem to overfit to the training set.
 This was likely because of batch normalization being applied after every convolution layer in the network.